Decentralized Identifier (DID)

 The did:jwk Method

 The applications identified in these guidance documents only support the did:jwk method.
 In this method, a public and private key pair is created for the owner of the DID.
 The cryptographic algorithm used to created the keys is RSA using a key size of 2048 bit.
-Only this cryptographic algorith is supported.
+Only this cryptographic algorithm is supported.

 The holder of the DID must download and save the private key in a secure location.
 The private key must not be shared with anyone.
 The holder must take the necessary precautions for the private key not be lost or stolen.
 A compromised private key will compromise a digital credential or a DID.